AFTEA is a public charity professional organization

 Section 4 Each chapter organization shall have the same organizational set-up and will adopt the same constitution and by-laws of the association; however, they may modify the amount of membership fee and annual dues with respect to their jurisdictions.

-Section 8 The members of the executive board shall be automatically be the members of the Executive Council to oversee the functions of all standing, ad hoc, and special programs and committees.
+Section 8 The members of the executive board shall automatically be the members of the Executive Council to oversee the functions of all standing, ad hoc, and special programs and committees.

 ARTICLE VI-Amendments